goci-io/docker-terraform-images/aws/README.md

 If you are not running on an AWS managed environment (eg: CodeBuild) you need to pass security credentials into the container and make sure the container has access to AWS.

-The permissions you grant to the CodeBuild role or user you created heavily depend on what are you executing within terraform.
+The permissions you grant to the CodeBuild role or user you create heavily depend on what you define in terraform.